OVERVIEW: The Clarence E. Heller Charitable Foundation supports the environment, health, education, and music in California.

 IP TAKE: California-based arts and environment initiatives are the two biggest causes for this funder.
-Even if your organization is more tied to education or health, make sure arts and environment (as they directly impact residents) are somehow intertwined.
+Make sure arts and environment, as they directly impact residents, are somehow addressed in new grant requests.